 And don't you just love our chalk storage solution?
 Our house exterior was definitely in need of some love!

-So, while hubby went off to rid the garden of its winter blues, my first step in this cleaning project was to 'clear the decks!'.
-The chalk went back in its container, and I chucked out any too-small or broken bits.
-I moved the table (with the chairs stacked on top) to the side so I could clean around it, as it is too heavy to carry off the deck.
+So, while hubby was ridding the garden of its winter blues, my first step in this cleaning project was to 'clear the decks!'.
+The chalk went back in its container, and I chucked out any small or broken bits.
+I moved the large table (with the chairs stacked on top) to the side so I could clean around it, as it is too heavy to carry off the deck.
 I ended up throwing out the little white Ikea table.
 I did try to see if I could save it, but it was water-logged, bubbled and beyond repair - don't think it was made for outside use and destructive children!

 Next, I swept the deck with a soft broom...

 This was followed by a wash with a stiff broom dipped in a bucket of soapy water - I just used a few squeezes of normal dish detergent.
 There are specific deck cleaners that I have used in the past, but I find this method works just as well... and it's cheaper!
 We do usually apply a stain over the boards to seal in the colour before summer hits.

 The ledges got a good scrub too, as they are unfortunately a much-loved spot for the birds to sit and do their business...

 I scrubbed and hosed down the very dirty and dusty table...

 And did a rearrange of the furniture.
 I wanted to create separate 'zones' on the deck for dining, and the kids' play area.
 The end with the newly-painted blackboard and two little chairs is right near the door that leads into the house, so this is useful for grabbing supplies if we're having a crafty day.
 Might need to get/build a little table for this area.

 I think our dining table is too big for this space, but this was the best configuration we could come up with that lets everyone take in the view while still allowing easy access past it.
 Some pot plants on the deck would also be a nice addition.